stefanjarina/vscode-eex-snippets/README.md

 This extension contains code snippets for Elixir `.eex` and `.html.eex` files for [VS Code](https://code.visualstudio.com/) editor.

-## Installation

-In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.
-There you have either the option to show the already installed snippets or install new ones.
-Search for **'EEx snippets'** and install it.

 **Enjoy!!!**

 ## Supported languages (file extensions)